Subcompactions

 Rollout

-Section titled “Rollout”I opted to default to set max_subcompactions = 4 by default instead of
+Section titled “Rollout”I opted to default max_subcompactions = 4 instead of off-by-default because I

 See the compatibility section for why this is safe to rollout in one go.